Painted bunting: Distribution and habitat

 The painted bunting occupies typical habitat for a member of its family.
 It is found in thickets, woodland edges with riparian thickets, shrubbery and brushy areas.
 In the east, the species breeds in maritime hammocks and scrub communities.
 Today, it is often found along roadsides and in suburban areas, and in gardens with dense, shrubby vegetation.
 The wintering habitat is typically the shrubby edges along the border of tropical forests or densely vegetated savanna.
 The breeding range is divided into two geographically separate areas.
 These include southern Arizona, southern New Mexico, southern and eastern Texas, Oklahoma, Arkansas, Louisiana, northern Florida, coastal Georgia, the southern coast and inland waterways such as the Santee River of South Carolina and northern Mexico.
 They winter in South Florida, Cuba, the Bahamas, along both coasts of Mexico and through much of Central America.
-Occasionally, vagrants may appear further north, including to Washington DC and New York, Pennsylvania, and New Jersey.
+Occasionally, vagrants may appear further north, including to Washington, D.C. and New York, Pennsylvania, and New Jersey.
 The bird is also found every few years as far north as New Brunswick, Canada.
 Genetic analyses showed that the species can be divided into three main groups on their breeding grounds: a western, central and eastern group.